Kay Mellor: Career

 As a writer, she began working for Granada Television in the 1980s, writing for the soap opera Coronation Street.
 In 1989, Mellor also wrote many episodes for the Channel 4 soap Brookside.

-She wrote for the anthology drama series Dramarama before co-creating the long-running children's drama Children's Ward with her Coronation Street colleague Paul Abbott in 1988.
+Mellor wrote for the anthology drama series Dramarama before co-creating the long-running children's drama Children's Ward with her Coronation Street colleague Paul Abbott in 1988.
 The series was awarded Best Children's Drama in the 1997 BAFTA Awards.
 She also created the soap opera Families which aired from 1990 until 1993, and wrote and starred in three series of the family show Just Us (1992–1994).
 She wrote the television drama serials Band of Gold (1995), Playing the Field (1998), Fat Friends (2000), Between the Sheets (2003), and Strictly Confidential (2006).

 Commenting on the casting for Fat Friends, Mellor said she had wanted genuinely large people to play the parts, calling Ruth Jones and James Corden "the real McCoy".
 Mellor had seen Corden in a Tango advert and asked her casting director Beverley Keogh to find him for her because she thought he was perfect for the part.

 In a parallel career as a television actress, Mellor appeared in her own adaptation of Jane Eyre (1997), and in other series and films such as the comedy drama Stan the Man (2002), A Good Thief (2002) and Gifted (2003).
 On stage, Kay acted in Three Girls in Blue and she wrote and starred in the one-woman show Queen at the West Yorkshire Playhouse.

 In July 2006, Mellor's The Chase aired on BBC One.
 She wrote and directed the two-part drama A Passionate Woman which was based on her 1992 stage play and was broadcast on BBC One in April 2010.
 The play was inspired by her parents' marriage.

 In 2012, she wrote another BBC drama, The Syndicate, which ran for four series until 2021.
 It was set and filmed in Leeds, Bradford, Scarborough and Monaco.

 In 2013 The Syndicate was remade in the United States as Lucky 7, but was cancelled after one series.